Ultimate Texas Hold'em

-Ultimate Texas Hold 'Em (also known as Ultimate Texas holdem and Ultimate Texas Hold'em) is registered trademark of Bally Gaming, Inc. and refers to a reinvented variant of the classic poker game Texas hold 'em.
+Ultimate Texas Hold 'Em (also known as Ultimate Texas holdem and Ultimate Texas Hold'em) is a registered trademark of Bally Gaming, Inc. and refers to a reinvented variant of the classic poker game Texas hold 'em.
 In this variation, the player does not compete against other players.
 Instead, they play only against the dealer.
 At any point during the course of the hand, the player is free to make one raise.
 In this poker-based game (community cards), the earlier the raise is made, the higher its value is.

 The game begins with the player making a blind bet and an ante.
 They are also provided with an optional Trips side which allows them to acquire a payout whether their hand loses or wins.
 Ultimate Texas Hold 'em is different from other poker-based games in the sense that the ante still remains in play even after the players made a raise and even if the dealer does not open.

 Objective

 The format of Ultimate Texas Hold ‘Em is similar to other variants of poker available in most casinos and online poker sites.
 The objective is to outrank the dealer's hand by making the best five-card poker hand from two hole cards and five community cards.

 The dealer and each player are dealt two hole cards.
 The player looks at their cards and decides if they wish to check or raise 3x or 4x their Ante bet.
 If the player decides to raise ("Play" bet) at any point during the hand, the player action ends for that hand.

 After the player decides to check or raise, the dealer reveals three of the five community cards which are referred to as the “flop”.
 A player who did not raise before the flop has a choice to check again or raise 2x their Ante bet.

 After the player decides to check or raise, the last two community cards are revealed.
 At this point, the player who has not raised is required to match their Ante 1x or fold.
 After this, the dealer reveals their two hole cards and grades the hand.
 In order for the dealer to qualify, they must possess at least a pair.
-If they fails to qualify, the Ante bet pushes before the hands are assessed.
+If they fail to qualify, the Ante bet pushes before the hands are assessed.

 The dealer compares their hand to the player hand.
 If the dealer qualifies and the player beats the dealer, both the Ante and Play bets pay 1-to-1.
 The Blind bet pays on a straight or better.
 If the dealer beats the player, Ante, Play, and Blind bets lose.
 Ties push the Ante, Raise, and Blind bets.